Tris123FC/Portfolio/1_homelessness_analysis/README.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/acbb7f11-2246-4984-916b-1bdaa6a029a3">

+As we can see from the chart the London has a population of around 9 million, comparable to the South East.
+Whilst, other regions are less populated, the North East holding a population of nearly 3 million.

 source: [ONS GOV UK - Estimate of Population for England and Wales - 2024](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/estimatesofthepopulationforenglandandwales)

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/77ca06cb-cb35-4263-8123-56f9ecb7c343">

-As we can see from the chart the London has a population of around 9 million, comparable to the South East.
-Whilst, other regions are less populated, the North East holding a population of 2 million.

 source: [ONS GOV UK - Private Rent and House Prices - 2024](https://www.ons.gov.uk/economy/inflationandpriceindices/bulletins/privaterentandhousepricesuk/august2024)